fmidev/ml-oceanids/README-OCEANIDS.md

 Instructions for Optuna and Optuna Dashboard at https://optuna.org.

-For each step it is adviced to use the Linux screen, downloading the data and running the model training/prediction takes time.
+For each step it is adviced to use the GNU Screen, downloading the data and running the model training/prediction takes time.

 The Climate Data Operator (CDO) software is used in predicting the target parameters for handling the input/output grib files https://code.mpimet.mpg.de/projects/cdo/embedded/index.html#x1-30001.1.